Setup Your System for Data Science

 The default instructions provided above are strongly preferred because it leads to fewer setup errors.
 However, if you are unable to install python3 by running python3 from the terminal, you can manually install it:

 Once you have installed VS Code, you will need the python and jupyter plugin to run Python notebooks.
-You may have to click through some set up options if you are opening VS Code for the first time.
-Both of these plugins are built by Microsoft and are also free and open-source:
+Both of these plugins are built by Microsoft and are also free and open-source.

 • In Visual Studio Code, find the left panel and select the icon with multiple square boxes that is labeled "Extensions" if you hover over it.